Three Nights in Hana

 The third and final day came all too soon.
 Before hitting the road to drive back up to the airport and then on to Wailea, we spent the morning at Kaihalulu beach, also known as the red sand beach.
 It’s about a 15 minute walk from the hotel along a narrow hike path that requires proper footwear.
 Always be extra careful on Hawaii’s hike trails, especially if it is or has rained due to unstable or slippery paths and landslides.

 After our swim, we took a shower and checked out.
 For the road, we stocked up on water and food supplies from the hotel’s small convenience store, as well as plenty of that delicious banana bread from the restaurant.
 Everyone who visits Maui will have their favourite banana bread place.
 Ours was from the Travaasa Hana.
 It also makes a super healthy breakfast (I think!)

-On our way back we stopped at the Garden of Eden (mile marker 10) as I became obsessed with the lush vegetation of Hawaii and wanted to learn a bit more about the plants and species here.
+On our way back, we stopped at the Garden of Eden (mile marker 10) as I became obsessed with the lush vegetation of Hawaii and wanted to learn a bit more about the plants and species here.
 The garden also has some nice waterfall and sea views, a bathroom and a cafe.
 It’s a bit pricey, Garden of Eden charge $15 per person to enter.
 Although it is quite small, 30 minutes here can easily turn into 2 hours if you are a plant lover.

-In hindsight, an earlier start or 4 night stay would have let us spend some more time by the pool or relaxing on Hamoa Beach.
+In hindsight, an earlier start or 4-night stay would have let us spend some more time by the pool or relaxing on Hamoa Beach.
 As well as go to Wailua and/or Twin Falls and visit Paia town, where you’ll find the island’s most popular restaurant, Mama’s Fish House.
 Some people ask, is the Road to Hana more about the road or the destination?
 It’s a bit of a silly question, it’s definitely both!